-According to the Department of Energy’s Direct Final Rule “Energy Conservation Standards for Residential Furnaces and Residential Central Air Conditioners & Heat Pumps” (EA-1892) the standard for residential furnaces is set to increase for the Northern States including Washington by May 1, 2013.
-The soon-to-be-mandatory standard of 90% AFUE is equal to the Company’s currently existing
+According to the U.S. Department of Energy’s Direct Final Rule “Energy Conservation Standards for Residential Furnaces and Residential Central Air Conditioners & Heat Pumps” (EA-1892), the standard for residential furnaces is set to increase for the Northern States, including Washington, by May 1, 2013.
+The soon-to-be-mandatory standard of 90% AFUE (Annual Fuel Utilization Efficiency) is equal to the Company’s currently existing

 standard for rebate-eligible high-efficiency furnaces offered through Cascade’s Conservation Incentive Program (CIP).
 As stated above, compliance with this new standard is required by May 1, 2013 for non-weatherized furnaces and January 1, 2015 for weatherized furnaces.
 The Company is in the process of assessing the impacts on its overall conservation potential in the Residential Sector and is exploring alternative cost-effective measures that will encourage deeper energy savings for residential customers utilizing natural gas as their primary space heating fuel.
-The Company will therefore reserve its decision to alter its assessment of technical potential based on this new standard, until it is able to confirm that there are no viable cost-effective space heating measures that will be eligible to replace the 90% AFUE furnace in its conservation portfolio.
+The Company will therefore reserve its decision to alter its assessment of technical potential based on this new standard until it is able to confirm that there are no viable cost-effective space heating measures that will be eligible to replace the 90% AFUE furnace in its conservation portfolio.

 Additional Energy Standards and Updates

 Based on the building forecast prepared by the Northwest Power and Conservation Council in support of the 6th Northwest Power Plan – by 2030, the Washington State energy code will have influenced half of all building construction.
-Internally this means a significant amount of properties will be mandated by code to meet previously voluntary efficiency standards – significantly reducing our savings potential.
+Internally, this means a significant amount of properties will be mandated by code to meet previously voluntary efficiency standards – significantly reducing our savings potential.

 Because the final design, breadth, and ultimate impacts of climate change legislation are yet unknown, the Company is examining bundles of measures which become cost effective under different price indicators.
 This will prepare us to adapt as appropriate in the future.